Bayesian Semiparametric Orthogonal Tucker Factorized Mixed Models for Multi-dimensional Longitudinal Functional Data: Longitudinal Multi-Group Tensor Factor Model

 For $h_{g}\in \{1,\dots,d_{g}\}$, $i \in \{i_{h_{g},1},\dots,i_{h_{g},N_{h_{g}}}\}$, $t \in \{t_{i,1},\dots,t_{i,n_{i}}\}$ and $h_{s}\in \{1,\dots,d_{s}\},s=1,2,3$, let $Y^{(i)}(h_{g},h_{1},h_{2},h_{3},t)$ denote the image value at the $(h_{1},h_{2},h_{3})\th$ voxel for the $i\th$ individual from the $h_{g}\th$ group at time point $t$.
 While $h_{g}=h_{g}(i)$, since every subject belongs to a unique group, throughout we keep the $i$ implicit in $h_{g}$ for simplicity.
 Let $N=\sum_{h_{g}=1}^{d_{g}}N_{h_{g}}$ be the total number of subjects.
 Also, let $\S = \{1,2,3\}, \S_{g}=\{g,1,2,3\}$ and $\S_{g,t}=\{g,1,2,3,t\}$.

 To flexibly model the image trajectories, while accommodating spatial dependence between adjacent voxel locations, systematic differences between groups, and individual heterogeneity within groups, we let \\ \be \ee \\ where $\alpha^{(i)}(h_{g},h_{1},h_{2},h_{3})$ are the group-subject-and-voxel-specific baseline, $\beta^{(i)}(h_{g},h_{1},h_{2},h_{3},t)$ are the group-subject-and-voxel-specific time-varying deviations from the baseline, and $\epsilon^{(i)}(h_{g},h_{1},h_{2},h_{3},t)$ are random errors.
+With identifiability constraints discussed later, \ul{the proposed separation of the baseline and time-varying deviations allows capturing their distinct spatial sparsity patterns}.

 \paragraph{Baseline Tensors $\balpha$.} To flexibly characterize the baseline tensors, we propose the following reduced rank Tucker decomposed multiplicative mixed model \\ \be \ee \\ where $\etam_{\alpha}^{(i)} = ((\eta_{\alpha,z_{g},z_{1},z_{2},z_{3}}^{(i)}))$ is an $r_{\alpha,g} \times r_{\alpha,1} \times r_{\alpha,2}\times r_{\alpha,3}$ subject-specific random effects core tensor; $\bA_{\alpha}^{(g)} = ((a^{(g)}_{\alpha,z_{g}}(h_{g})))$ is an $ d_{g} \times r_{\alpha,g}$ mode matrix associated with the group labels, and $\bA_{\alpha}^{(s)} = ((a^{(s)}_{\alpha,z_{s}}(h_{s}))), s\in \S$ are $d_{s} \times r_{\alpha,s}$ mode matrices associated with the voxel directions.
 Integrating out the random effects, we arrive at a Tucker decomposed subject-averaged mean tensor, denoted $\alpha(h_{g},h_{1},h_{2},h_{3})$, as \\ \be \textstyle \alpha(h_{g},h_{1},h_{2},h_{3}) = \eE_{\eta_{\alpha}}\{\alpha^{(i)}(h_{g},h_{1},h_{2},h_{3})\} = \sum_{m \in \S_{g}}\sum_{z_{m}=1}^{r_{\alpha,m}} c_{\alpha,z_{g},z_{1},z_{2},z_{3}} \prod_{s \in \S_{g}} a^{(s)}_{\alpha,z_{s}}(h_{s}), \ee \\ where $\bC_{\alpha}=((c_{\alpha,z_{g},z_{1},z_{2},z_{3}}))$ is an $r_{\alpha,g} \times r_{\alpha,1} \times r_{\alpha,2} \times r_{\alpha,3}$ core tensor.